tokenaussie/Advanced_Solidity/README.md

 ![fast_forward_erro](Images/29.despitechangingfastforwardto25weeks_stillerror.jpg)
 One error I ran into, was using close time as now += 24 weeks in the inital code.
 Hence crowdsale smart contract 'isOpen' always returned a 'true' value, which meant we could not finalise the smart contract.
 There were two ways to rectify this.
-1. Using fakenow and a fast forward function, in this case I fastwarded 25 weeks, when the closign time is 24 weeks.
+1. Using fakenow and a fast forward function, in this case I fastwarded 25 weeks, when the closing time is 24 weeks.
 I was unable to get this method to work though.
 2. The second method was to change the close time to now + 10 minutes.
 More described in the next slide.